I have a confession.

 Not only is she a kick ass human being, she also is an internationally published model (featured in FHM, Inside Fitness & more), national level bikini competitor in ABBA and an AMAZING personal trainer.

-Corrie had so much to say that I let her take the reins on this, everything included is in her words, I don’t feel like I needed to add anything!
+Corrie had so much to say that I let her take the reigns on this, everything included is in her words, I don’t feel like I needed to add anything!

 Read on my friends, read on.